14) 2006: Miami Heat over Dallas Mavericks

 1) 2004: Pistons over Lakers

-Even though they came into this series with similar regular season records and similar postseason runs, the Lakers were heavy favorites over the Pistons.
+They came into this series with similar regular season records and similar postseason runs but the Lakers were heavy favorites over the Pistons.
 The Lakers had -550 series odds, meaning that a $100 bet on Los Angeles would win you only around $18 if they pulled it off.
-It is understandable where this conventional wisdom came from.
-The Lakers won three straight championships starting in 2000, each time overwhelming lesser Eastern Conference opponents.
-In fact, an East team hadn’t won the title since 1998, the final year that Michael Jordan played with the Bulls.
-In addition to Shaquille O’Neal and Kobe Bryant, who were without a doubt two of the league’s five best players at the time, the Lakers had veterans Gary Payton and Karl Malone chasing an elusive ring, plus holdovers Rick Fox, Derek Fisher, and Devean George from the previous three-peat.
-Comparably, the Pistons had no superstars but just a collection of good players, with an entire roster that had a combined four All-Star appearances.
+This conventional wisdom was understandable, as the Lakers were the three-time defending champions and the Eastern Conference had thus far been vastly underwhelming ever since Michael Jordan’s retirement.
 The series soon proved though that specific match-ups matter, as does team chemistry.
-While the Lakers struggled with the distractions of Malone’s antics, Bryant’s rape trial, and the perceived O’Neal-Bryant feud, the Pistons were a well-oiled machine.
+While the Lakers struggled with the distractions of Karl Malone’s antics, Kobe Bryant’s rape trial, and the Shaquille O’Neal-Bryant feud, the Pistons were a well-oiled machine.
 All five Detroit starters averaged double-digit scoring for the series, and their defense was smothering, holding the Lakers to 75 points in game one and 68 in game three.
 O’Neal and Bryant averaged nearly 50 points per game combined, but the other 10 Lakers collectively averaged barely 30.
-The Pistons finished off the series in just five games, effectively ending the O’Neal/Bryant era of dominance and setting off a new age of parity in the NBA.
+The Pistons finished off the series in just five games, ending the O’Neal/Bryant era of dominance and signaling a new age of parity in the NBA.

 Next up in NBA Finals